triciacodes/learn-javascript-and-front-end/README.md

 A syllabus to add to my JavaScript and front-end skills over eight weeks.

 ## Objectives
+- Learn JavaScript (enough to make a kickass project)
+- Brush up on CSS layout and responsive design
+- Practice CSS/jQuery animation

 ## Projects
 - [ ] New portfolio website